valerio-oliveira/dataops-trail/README.md

 ## Preparing to deploy

-Just after pulling this project into your local machine, you will need to do take two steps before deploy the application:
+Just after pulling this project into your local machine, you will need to take two steps before deploying the application:

-- Create the "Inventories" directory under "ansible" directory
+- Create the "inventories" directory into the "ansible" directory
-- Create the "variables.auto.tfvars" into ./terraform/aws directory, and set the project variables values.
+- Create the "variables.auto.tfvars" into the ./terraform/aws directory, and set the values for the project variables.

 I assume that you already have installed and configured Terraform and Ansible in your machine.